mrsplash2000/ppp-Cpp-2nd-edition/README.md

 the changes and review them.
 If they're serious changes, I'll confirm, otherwise I would reject if I don't see any major change.

 Also, I won't allow pushing solutions on the main branch.
-Solutions must be pushed into their individual branches.
+Solutions must be pushed into their individual branches and inside this folder "Exercises And Drills (Your Solutions)".

+Make sure the commands you're running are running in which branch.
+This is very important so that you wouldn't accidentally pust to another branch.